kirbydesign/designsystem/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser version [e.g. 22]

 **Are there any additional context?**
-Replace this paragraph with any additional context about the problem here (if any).
+[ Replace this paragraph with any additional context about the problem here (if any) ]

 <hr />